LetsGetTechnical/elecretanta/.github/PULL_REQUEST_TEMPLATE.md

 Describe previous behavior

 ### After:
-Describe new behavior

-### Summary:
-What was changed and why
+Describe new behavior, including what was changed and why

 <!-- Example: closes #123 -->
  Closes #[ticketnumber]